 - Locate the sportsbook tab, then the “NFL” or “Football” subsection, and locate the Super Bowl point spreads within.

-In-Game Betting On The Super Bowl Spread
+In-Game Betting On The Spread

 After the Super Bowl kicks off, bets on the point spread can still be made by wagering on in-game lines that take action into the fourth quarter.
-Just visit any top sportsbook listed here after the Super Bowl begins and place a bet on the NFL point spread, moneyline winner odds, or the over/under.
+Just visit any top sportsbook listed here after the game begins and place a bet on the NFL point spread, moneyline winner odds, or the over/under.

 In-play Super Bowl betting can continue into the late fourth quarter, but live NFL lines can be removed early if the game’s outcome becomes certain.